lil-skelly/wget-root/README.md

 # Wget-Root

-**⚠️ Warning:** This script is completly for penetration testing purposes.
-I do not claim any responsibility if you use it for offensive activities.
+**⚠️ Warning:** This script is completly for white hat activities.
+I do not claim any responsibility for the damage it may cause if used for offensive purposes.

 If the wget binary has the SUID bit set, It does not drop the elevated privileges and may be abused to access the file system.
 It may be used to do privileged writes or write files outside a restricted file system.
 This script automates the rewriting of the `passwd` file of the victims machine
 # Usage